dacostapiece/callhome/README.md

 <h1>LOGGING</h1><br>

-Log files about running codes
+Log files about running codes, all in /tmp folder as standard suggested and set.

 <h2>RASPBERRY</h2><br>